-County reports two new COVID-19 deaths, two weeks of 50-case increases - Salisbury Post
+County reports two new COVID-19 deaths, two weeks of 50-case daily increases - Salisbury Post

 Local health officials also report that 25 Rowan Countians are currently being hospitalized for COVID-19.

+A weekly update of clusters throughout the state, however, shows that cases associated with clusters in religious gatherings have remained steady over the past four weeks.
+Additionally, cases associated with clusters in government services workplaces have continued steadily since the beginning of September.
+To date, the state reports there have been 121 clusters, 1,618 cases and 27 deaths tied to religious gatherings, along with 67 clusters, 509 cases and three deaths connected to government services workplaces.

+Data also show there have been 200 clusters, 2,642 cases and no deaths associated with colleges and universities, but 72 clusters, 544 cases and three deaths associated with child care settings.

-State health officials reported 2,883 additional cases on Tuesday, with a daily percent positive rate of 10.2%.
+State health officials reported 2,883 additional cases across North Carolina on Tuesday, with a daily percent positive rate of 10.2%.
 That amounts to 367,395 cases since March after 5.23 million completed tests, for an overall positive rate of 6.9%.

 A total of 5,284 North Carolinians have died of COVID-19, while 2,033 are currently being hospitalized.
 State data show 206 of those patients were admitted within the last 24 hours.